 Skip to content

-Server Actions vs API Routes: Modern Data Mutations in Next.js & Remix
+Server Actions, Route Actions, and API Routes: Modern Data Mutations in Next.js & Remix

 Published:

-Server Actions vs API Routes: Modern Data Mutations in Next.js & Remix
+Server Actions, Route Actions, and API Routes: Modern Data Mutations in Next.js & Remix

 As a web developer with experience in React, Flask, Django, FastAPI, and Express, I’ve recently been exploring Next.js and Remix.
-One of the most intriguing new patterns is Server Actions — a modern alternative to the traditional API route approach for handling data mutations.
+One of the most intriguing modern patterns is colocating server-side mutation logic with your UI — Server Actions in Next.js and route actions in Remix.

-In this post, I’ll break down what Server Actions are, how they compare to API routes, their benefits and tradeoffs, and how to architect an app that needs both UI-driven and external API access.
+In this post, I’ll break down how these UI-driven mutation patterns compare to API routes, their benefits and tradeoffs, and how to architect an app that needs both UI-driven and external API access.

-3. The backend handles the request, processes data, and returns a response (usually JSON).
+3. The handler validates the request, processes data, and returns an HTTP response, often JSON.

 1. Colocation